Learning to Rewrite Tool Descriptions for Reliable LLM-Agent Tool Use

 \section{Abstract}

-The performance of LLM-based agents depends not only on the agent itself but also on the quality of the tool interfaces it consumes.
-While prior work has focused heavily on agent fine-tuning, tool interfaces—including natural language descriptions and parameter schemas—remain largely human-oriented and often become a bottleneck, especially when agents must select from large candidate tool sets.
-Existing approaches to improving tool interfaces rely on execution traces, which are frequently unavailable in cold-start or privacy-constrained settings, and typically optimize each tool independently, limiting scalability and generalization to unseen tools.
-We propose \textbf{\tracefreemix} , a curriculum learning framework that progressively transfers supervision from trace-rich settings to trace-free deployment, encouraging the model to abstract reusable interface–usage patterns and tool usage outcomes.
-To support this approach, we construct a large-scale dataset of high-quality tool interfaces using a structured workflow over a diverse collection of tools.
-Experiments on StableToolBench and RestBench show consistent gains on unseen tools, strong cross-domain generalization, and robustness as the number of candidate tools scales to over 100, demonstrating that tool interface optimization is a practical and deployable complement to agent fine-tuning.
+While most efforts to improve LLM-based tool-using agents focus on the agent itself — through larger models, better prompting, or fine-tuning — agent performance increasingly plateaus due to the quality of the tool interfaces these agents consume.
+Tool descriptions are often written for human developers and tolerate ambiguity that agents cannot resolve, particularly as the number of candidate tools grows.
+Existing approaches to improving tool interfaces (1) require re-running a multi-stage per-tool pipeline --- synthesizing queries, executing an agent to collect trajectories, annotating trajectories, and prompting a strong LLM multiple times --- for every API that enters the catalog, and (2) typically optimize each tool independently, limiting scalability and generalization to unseen tools.
+We propose \textbf{\tracefreemix}, a curriculum learning framework that progressively transfers supervision from trace-rich settings to trace-free deployment, encouraging the model to internalize reusable patterns of what makes a tool description effective.
+To support this approach, we construct a large-scale dataset of high-quality tool interfaces derived from real-world APIs through a principled data synthesis workflow.
+Experiments on widely adopted benchmarks show that Trace-Free+ improves robustness as tool catalogs scale to 150+ candidates — in scaling experiments, reducing accuracy degradation by 29.23\% and improving average query-level success by 60.89\% on StableToolBench — generalizes across domains without retraining, and provides complementary gains on top of agent fine-tuning.